 By examining their models, the scientists noticed that, just like it happens with humans, an infant A. afarensis probably entered the birth canal sideways.
 Theoretically, however, a baby A. afarensis would not have to tilt too much to make way for its shoulders as its head slid down the birth canal, like for example a human baby’s head has to rotate 90 degrees during childbirth.
 DeSilva explained to Live Science:

 "I think we have a tendency to think about Australopithecus and about Lucy as being quite ape-like.
 Sure, they walked on two legs, but in most other ways, we imagine them to be like modern apes.
 For some aspects of their life, this is probably true, but in terms of childbirth, our findings would suggest that they were more like us — not exactly like us, but more like us."

 - Fossil Find Reveals New Species of Early Human - Origins of Modern Man Gets Crowded

 Hypothesized mechanism of birth in Australopithecus afarensis compared with birth in Pan troglodytes and Homo sapiens. ( Scavone, after Tague and Lovejoy )

 In conclusion, the findings of the study indicate that the progress and evolution of rotation during birth probably took place in two different stages.
 First, after hips designed for upright walking evolved, infants began rotating a bit in the birth canal so it could fit the head and shoulders.
 After, as brains would grow bigger in the human species, full rotation eventually started taking place during childbirth.

-Top Image: Artistic representation of an Australopithecus family.
-Australopithecus afarensis like “Lucy” may have required some help in childbirth.
-Source: Adventure Australia Blog
+Top Image: Representation of an Australopithecus family.
+The evolution of human birth takes us back to Australopithecus afarensis like “Lucy” that may have required some help in childbirth.
+Source: Andrii/Adobe Stock